 - 3TrainerPoké ₽ has a Super Glitch as a starting move, making it very prone to corrupting the game when the move's name is seen.

 - Even 20 years after its only appearance, Missingno. manages to cause problems in Pokémon Bank.
 When using the Poké Transporter on a Generation I Virtual Console game, if there's a Missingno. in a box, it will not be visible, but will rename all other Pokémon with the name of the Pokémon that was immediately before them in that box.
 For example, if there's a Missingno., a Caterpie, a Rattata, and a Pidgey in the same box, you'd see a Caterpie called MISSINGNO-note , a Rattata called CATERPIE, and a Pidgey called RATTATA.

-- Glass Cannon: The most common variation has 136 attacknote , with 33/0/6 defenses.
+- Glass Cannon: The most common variation of Missingno. has 136 attacknote , with 33/0/6 defenses.
 Sadly, it lacks the attacks (only the powerful, but unwieldy Sky Attack, unless you use TMs on it) and speed (29) to abuse it.

 - Go Mad from the Revelation: A popular explanation in fan works for what happens to your player character if the cartridge becomes unplayable due to the above-mentioned Game-Breaking Bug.
 Your puny human mind snaps like a twig upon seeing the glitchy mess that is MISSINGNO.

 - Hybrid Monster: 'M is one of Missingno.